-- o Design and construct all pedestrian facilities in accordance with the Federal Americans with Disabilities Act (ADA) and its implementing regulations.
-The ADA requires all pedestrian facilities that access public and commercial buildings and services to accommodate people with disabilities. - o Provide bicycle accommodations through on-street bicycle lanes or enhanced bicycle facilities. - Provide bicycle storage facilities in transit stations and encourage bike and scooter share programs to locate stations or designated parking nearby. - Design Guideline 1.2.6: Provide public spaces within transit station areas that are pedestrian friendly and welcoming for residents, workers, and transit riders. - o Provide amenities in TOD public spaces such as comfortable places for sitting, shade and landscaping, attractive lighting, water features, and public art - · Locate commercial-retail uses in a manner that is convenient and safe to access from public spaces in station areas
+- Maximize pedestrian safety at street crossings through the timing of walk signal phases and the construction of curb extensions ("bulbouts").
+Provide pedestrian medians in wide or heavily traveled roadways. - o Design and construct all pedestrian facilities in accordance with the Federal Americans with Disabilities Act (ADA) and its implementing regulations.
+The ADA requires all pedestrian facilities that access public and commercial buildings and services to accommodate people with disabilities. - Provide bicycle accommodations through on-street bicycle lanes or enhanced bicycle facilities. - o Provide bicycle storage facilities in transit stations and encourage bike share programs (such as Bublr Bikes). - Design Guideline 1.2.6: Provide public spaces within transit station areas that are pedestrian friendly and welcoming for residents, workers, and transit riders. - Provide amenities in TOD public spaces such as comfortable places for sitting, shade and landscaping, attractive lighting, water features, and public art - Locate commercial-retail uses in a manner that is convenient and safe to access from public spaces in station areas